 The gift of discernment is a vital necessity for the Church:

-- Without discernment the body of Christ is vulnerable to the assaults of Satan and to the poison of false teachers and teaching within the Church.
+- Without discernment, the body of Christ is vulnerable to the assaults of Satan and the poison of false teachers and teaching within the church.

 Because of fear, deception, and abuse, the gifts and manifestations of the Holy Spirit have been shut down or not welcomed fully in the Church.
 This has resulted in a loss of the Holy Spirit’s power and guidance for missions and ministry.
 (This has been the case in many evangelical, as well as liberal, mainline churches).